Tuition and Tuition Assistance

 Academy of Whole Learning accepts students for admission without regard to their financial status.
 Decisions regarding tuition assistance are made completely independently from the admissions decision.

 To help us objectively assess what a family is able to contribute toward education expenses for their child, we use TADS as a trusted third party.
 TADS provides an analysis of a family’s “Estimated Family Contribution” and is a critical component of our tuition assistance award decisions, however it is just a start.
 To make our tuition assistance award decisions, we use TADS results as the baseline for our review, taking into consideration our total tuition assistance budget, other information we may have collected, our school’s policies and priorities, and the needs of the entire applicant pool.
-In order to provide as much assistance to AOWL families as possible, the most tuition assistance a family will be granted is 50%.

 Please visit the TADS website by clicking the button below.
 Create a new account and complete the financial assistance application process.